Historic Architectural Review Board

 Mr. Preston Ross Ms. Laurie Johnson

-Mr. Dan Strausser Mr. Ric Reichner, City Councel Member
+Mr. Bruce Whipple Mr. Ric Reichner, City Councel Member

-The HARB meets on the 3rd Wednesday of the month at 7:00 pm in the 1st floor conference room at City Hall (except in December)
+The HARB meets, as needed for review, on the first Tuesday of the month at 7:00 pm in the 1st floor conference room at City Hall (except in December)

 Historic Ordinance 1249